ruby-amqp/rubybunny.info/articles/tls.md

 ## TLS Support in RabbitMQ

-RabbitMQ version 2.x and 3.x support TLS/SSL on Erlang R13B or later.
-Using the most recent version (e.g. R16B) is recommended.
+RabbitMQ version 3.x supports TLS/SSL on Erlang R16B03 or later.
+Using the most recent version (e.g. `17.1` or `17.1`) is recommended.

 To use TLS with RabbitMQ, you need a few things: